Lightning-Universe/lightning-transformers/docs/source/optimizations/large_model.rst

 Lightning Transformers provides out of the box support for running inference with very large billion parameter models.
 Under-the-hood we use HF Accelerates' Transformer support to auto-select devices for optimal throughput and memory usage.

+This will allow the model to be split onto GPUs/CPUs and even kept onto Disk to optimize memory space.

 Below is an example of how you can run generation with a large 6B parameter transformer model using Lightning Transformers.